Icyelut/deviled-eggs/README.md

 Furthermore, there is a check to see if this is simply a dummy egg used for showing an English store page.
 These dummy eggs have the same game/music/manual files as their base Japanese game, and therefore are out of scope for datting.
+An egg is determined to be a dummy if it has no unique files of it's own.

 ### Region determination